apache/spark/docs/apache-airflow/dag-serialization.rst

 The Webserver now instead of having to parse the DAG file again, reads the serialized DAGs in JSON, de-serializes them and create the DagBag and uses it to show in the UI.
-And the Scheduler does not need the actual DAG for making Scheduling decisions, instead of using the DAG files, we use Serialized DAGs that contain all the information needing to schedule the DAGs from Airflow 2.0.0 (this was done as part of :ref:`Scheduler HA <scheduler:ha>`).
+And the Scheduler does not need the actual DAG for making Scheduling decisions, instead of using the DAG files, we use Serialized DAGs that contain all the information needed to schedule the DAGs from Airflow 2.0.0 (this was done as part of :ref:`Scheduler HA <scheduler:ha>`).

 One of the key features that is implemented as the part of DAG Serialization is that